uhe-org/uhe/README.md

 ## Extensions

-There are other skins I've developed in other repositories with the same aesthetic.
+There are skins developed in other repositories with the same aesthetic.

 - A todo list skin: https://github.com/Joehuu/uhe-todo-list